-Anticipatory grief, which can begin from diagnosis, is also highly prevalent in MND carers and increases the risk of developing PGD.210 Factors associated with anticipatory grief, post-death grief, and prolonged grief in MND carers should be targeted early in the disease process.
-These include carers' need for substantially more information about MND progression, coping strategies to assist with relationship changes with the plwMND, a decrease in carer depression and anxiety, better planning for the future passing of the plwMND, adjustment and life-rebuilding success postdeath of the plwMND.
-Factors influencing all three types of grief include negative experiences as a carer, loss fixation, insufficient end-of-life and bereavement support, emotional avoidance coping style and a lack of psychological support.210
+Anticipatory grief, which can begin from diagnosis, is also highly prevalent in MND carers and increases the risk of developing PGD.207 Factors associated with anticipatory grief, postdeath grief, and prolonged grief in MND carers should be targeted early in the disease process.
+These include carers' need for substantially more information about MND progression, coping strategies to assist with relationship changes with the plwMND, a decrease in carer depression and anxiety, better planning for the future passing of the plwMND, adjustment and liferebuilding success post-death of the plwMND.
+Factors influencing all three types of grief include negative experiences as a carer, loss fixation, insufficient end-of-life and bereavement support, emotional avoidance coping style and a lack of psychological support.207

-The clinical implications for treating HCPs, including physiotherapists, are that early carer education about MND can mitigate grief but should be coupled with psychological support, as increased knowledge may potentially increase the grief response.
+The clinical implications are that early carer education about MND can mitigate grief but should be coupled with psychological support, as increased knowledge may potentially increase the grief response.
 Psychological interventions for carers should be introduced from the point of diagnosis due to the massive emotional impact associated with role changes and relationships.
-Psychological interventions with MND carers should aim to reduce emotional avoidance and move towards acceptance and better management of depression and anxiety.210 Furthermore, psychological support for the carer should not cease at the point of death of the plwMND.
+Psychological interventions with MND carers should aim to reduce emotional avoidance and move towards acceptance and better management of depression and anxiety.207 Furthermore, psychological support for the carer should not cease at the point of death of the plwMND.

-Numerous studies have demonstrated significant carer burden associated with the role.
-Carer burden has been defined as the combined physical, emotional, social and financial impacts linked with the role.217 Factors associated with higher carer burden include greater behavioural and physical impairment of the plwMND, symptoms of depression in the carer, insufficient information and training regarding MND and care skills, limitations associated with the role, and the impact on relationships.
-30,100,218 Predictors of burden include higher carer psychological distress (explaining 39% of the variance), 132 hours of care provided and lower carer quality of life.207 Other carer factors associated with differences in burden include resilience, coping style, problem-solving skills, and use of social supports.30,219
+Numerous studies have demonstrated a significant carer burden associated with the role.
+Carer burden has been defined as the combined physical, emotional, social, and financial impacts linked with the role.218 Factors associated with higher carer burden include greater behavioural and physical impairment of the plwMND, symptoms of depression in the carer, insufficient information and training regarding MND and care skills, limitations associated with the role, and the impact on relationships.
+96, 204, 215 Predictors of burden include higher carer psychological distress (explaining 39% of the variance),128 hours of care provided and lower carer quality of life.204 Other carer factors associated with differences in burden include resilience, coping style, problem-solving skills, and use of social supports.^{28, 219}

-Physiotherapists can use knowledge of contributing factors to identify vulnerable individuals at risk for high levels of carer burden, and this insight can guide the development and implementation of interventions.218 Some carer factors may be modifiable, and this is further supported by evidence regarding mediating factors.
-HCPs may encourage reappraisal of caring responsibilities, as positive aspects of the role may moderate perceived burden.207 Protective factors include the appreciation of positive experiences, personal satisfaction, development of a life outside of caring, making time for self-care, finding meaning in the caring role, and a sense of hope.
-198,200,220,221 The identification of positive factors associated with being an MND carer may balance, protect, and reduce distress among those in this role.
-This information can also be passed on to the relevant member of the MDT to inform psychological interventions.220
+Psychologists can use knowledge of contributing factors to identify vulnerable individuals at risk for high levels of carer burden, and this insight can guide the development and implementation of interventions.215 Some carer factors may be modifiable, and this is further supported by evidence regarding mediating factors.
+Psychologists may encourage reappraisal of caring responsibilities, as positive aspects of the role may moderate perceived burden.204 Protective factors include the appreciation of positive experiences, personal satisfaction, development of a life outside of caring, making time for self-care, finding meaning in the caring role, and a sense of hope.
+196, 198, 216, 217 The identification of positive factors associated with being an MND carer may balance, protect and reduce distress among those in this role and should inform psychological interventions.216